Skip to article frontmatterSkip to article content

 🚀 Launch in JupyterHub

-Import the Climate DT parameter & scenario dictionary
+Import the Climate DT parameters & scenarios dictionary and all the required packages.

 from destinelab import climate_dt_dictionary